 Susan believes that throughout her career she has been fortunate enough to be able to join together two of her early ambitions, namely midwifery and education.
 She has over 30 years’ experience of working in practice, education, regulation and research.
 Susan spent eight years employed at the NMC working on a variety of projects including developing standards for education, practice and statutory supervision.

 She gained her PhD in 2007 at Bournemouth University and returned to working in education in 2009 taking up the role of Lead Midwife for Education.
-Susan is a Senior Fellow of the Higher Education Academy and Associate Professor.
+Susan is a National Teaching Fellow of the Higher Education Academy and Professor of Midwifery Education.
 She enjoys supervising doctoral students whose research is closely linked to practice, where they work two days a week clinically as part of a four-year full time clinical academic programme.
 Previously, Susan has chaired the LME UK Executive and the RCM Board.

 A fellowship was also awarded to Birmingham Women’s NHS Foundation Trust midwife Sara Webb, which, in particular, recognises her work in childbirth-related perineal trauma.

 Sara, who has combined research with clinical work throughout her career, was awarded an NIHR Clinical Doctoral Research Fellowship in 2013 to pursue her women-centred, midwifery-led research in this area.
 She was also awarded an MPhil in 2010 for her research into the accuracy of abdominal palpation.

 As a specialist perineal midwife, her work has included setting up a one-stop shop for obstetric anal sphincter injuries, and running perineal clinics for women after they have given birth.

 She has formed a network with other specialist perineal midwives around the UK and in Spain, sharing knowledge and collaborating on research, and is helping to set up a charity for mothers with anal sphincter injuries from childbirth, which is due to launch next year.